superlinked/VectorHub/docs/use_cases/personalized_search.md

 ## Vector search vs. keyword-based search

 Vector embeddings are revolutionizing the way we search and retrieve information.
-They work by converting data into a numerical representation, known as a vector.
+They work by converting data into numerical representations, known as vectors.
 Conversion into vectors allows the search system to consider the _semantics_ – the underlying meaning – of the data when performing a search.

-Let's say you're searching for a book in an online store.
+Imagine you're searching for a book in an online store.
 With traditional keyword-based search, you would need to know the exact title or author's name.
-But with vector embeddings, you can simply describe the book's theme or plot, and the search system retrieves relevant results.
+But using vector embeddings, you can simply describe the book's theme or plot, and the search system retrieves relevant results.
 This is because vector embeddings understand the _meaning_ of the query, rather than just matching on the keywords in your query.

 ### How do vector embeddings return relevant results?

-The power of vector embeddings lies in their ability to quantify the similarity between vectors.
+The power of vector embeddings lies in their ability to quantify similarity between vectors.
 This is done using a distance metric.
-One of the most commonly used distance metrics is cosine similarity, which measures how close one vectors is to another; the distance between them is a measure of how similar two pieces of data are.
+One of the most commonly used distance metrics is cosine similarity, which measures how close one vector is to another; the distance between vectors is a measure of how similar the two pieces of data they represent are.
 In this way, vector search is able to return relevant results even when the exact terms aren't present in the query.

 ### Handling embedding model input limits